gw4-isambard/docs/index.rst

 -----------

 .. important::
-   The GW4 Isambard **Multi-Architecture Comparison System** will be unavailable for the week of 19th April to perform planned upgrades & maintenance of the software stack.
+   The GW4 Isambard **Multi-Architecture Comparison System** is unavailable for the week of 19th April to perform planned upgrades & maintenance of the software stack.

    This is a major software upgrade to Red Hat Enterprise Linux 8, bringing the Operating System major version inline with the A64FX service, it provides a better base for software development and improves the MACS compability with scientific software, including the Cray software stack.